Test d’aptitude en français

 Anne believes that there are many types of learning approaches, that everyone does not follow the same path.
 This is why this FRENCH HOUR proficiency assessment test features 7 sections.

-- Écoute = Compréhension de l’oral = Listening comprehesion test
+- Écoute = Compréhension de l’oral = Listening comprehension test

-- Lecture = Compréhension de l’écrit = Reading comprehesion test
+- Lecture = Compréhension de l’écrit = Reading comprehension test

 - Prononciation = Pronunciation

 - Grammaire = French grammar

 - Écrit = Production écrite = Writing test